Hanro50/MSMC/README.md

 ### getMCLC
 Replaces some of the functions the Authenticator component in MCLC.
 #### getAuth
 This serves as a msmc friendly version of getAuth function in MCLC's Authenticator component.
 Translating the information msmc gets into something mclc can comprehend.
-This does however not work with normal mojang accounts
+This does however not work with normal Mojang accounts
 #### refresh
 This serves as a drop in replacement for the refreshAuth function in MCLC's Authenticator component.
 This will refresh vanilla and msmc accounts.
 A hidden \_msmc variable is used to determine how an account should be refreshed so please avoid removing that somehow since the mojang method of refreshing accounts is not compatible with msmc signed in accounts.